calizarr/resume/Markdown_Resume.md

 *Probability and Statistics*
 Department of Mathematics, Washington University in St. Louis

-### Work Experience###
+### Work Experience ###

   * **December 2014 - Present: [Donald Danforth Plant Science Center][ddpsc] (St. Louis, MO)**
   * *Laboratory Technician (Bioinformatics/Statistics)*
       * Develop and document pipelines for analyzing high throughput sequencing and imaging data.
-      * Analyse and manage data for the
-        [Brachypodium ENCODE Project][encode].
+      * Analytics and Data Management for the [Brachypodium ENCODE Project][encode].
   * **July 2014 - Present: [Nanaya][nanaya] (St. Louis, MO)**
   * *Statistician/Back-end developer*
-      * Develop, design, and test algorithm from prototype.
+      * Develop, design, and test algorithm(s) from prototype.
-      * Verify that proper statistical procedures are being used within prototype algorithm.
+      * Verify that proper statistical procedures are being used within prototype algorithm(s).
-      * Facilitate communication between developers and other members.
+      * Facilitate communication between developers and R&D Team members.
       * Manage and update server depending on needs of team.
   * **December 2014 - September 2015: [Benson Hill Biosystems][BHB] (St. Louis, MO)**
   * *Independent Contractor (Bioinformatics/Statistics)*
-      * Developed high throughput imaging analysis pipeline for homegrown imaging system.
+      * Developed high throughput imaging analysis pipeline for a custom in-house imaging system.
       * Developed an RNA-seq pipeline to discover novel transcripts.
       * Provided statistical consultation when necessary.

-### Project Experience###
+### Project Experience ###

-  * **Brachypodium Encode Project**
+  * **Brachypodium ENCODE Project**
-      * Develop, maintain, and test a SNP calling pipeline for NGS paired-end read data from Illumina sequencing machines.
+      * Develop, maintain, and test a SNP calling pipeline for NGS paired-end read data from Illumina sequencing platform.
           * [Developed in Python and Bash wrapper script: PyPipe] [pypipe]
-      * Develop, maintain, and test a ChIP-seq pipeline for NGS data from Illumina sequencing machines using controls or random background as control.
+      * Develop, maintain, and test a ChIP-seq pipeline for NGS data from Illumina sequencing platform.
           * [Developed in Python: PyChIP] [pychip]
       * Developed high throughput phenotyping pipeline using PlantCV and R for imaging analysis for internal use with LemnaTec HTP facility.
       * Mapped forward previous structural *Brachypodium distachyon* annotations to new genome assembly using MAKER.
-Using output from MAKER, mapped functional (PFAM, PHOBIUS, and TIGRFAM.) domains with InterProScan to the annotations and converted locations to genomic coordinates.
+Mapped functional (PFAM, PHOBIUS, and TIGRFAM.) domains with InterProScan to the annotations and converted locations to genomic coordinates.
 Structural and functional annotations were placed as tracks in a genome browser.
   * **Benson Hill Biosystems**
-      * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a homegrown imaging system.
+      * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a custom in-house imaging system.
       * Developed an RNA-seq pipeline to discover novel transcripts using structural annotations, a new genome assembly, and set intersections.